codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 similar system.
 Any comments or suggestions would be welcome as I am still a student learning about how to best configure these systems.

 This is a three part series that I will endeavour to update regularly as I discover better workflows.
-Addtionally, there will be an optional fourth part discussing about how to use the GPU without attaching the screen to it.
+Additionally, there will be an optional fourth and fifth part discussing about how to use the GPU without attaching the screen to it and running Windows 10 from within Linux using a raw disk.
 1. Part 1 (this post): Hardware Drivers and System OS Installation.
 2. Part 2: Development Environment, Frameworks, and IDE Installation.
 3. Part 3: Configuring Remote Access and Testing your new Development Environment.
 4. Part 4 (Optional): Using GPU on Linux without OpenGL and Xorg
+5. Part 5 (Optional): Windows Raw Disk Virtual Machine

 ## Hardware and System OS Installation
 #### Hardware Configurations